Carbohydrate Counting

 Why?

 I have created an Interactive carb counting guide packed with videos, examples, and little tests.
-Once you complete the guide, working out the carbs for any meal will be easy.
+Once you complete the guide, working out the carbs for any meal will be easy, then calculate the bolus insulin.

 Here’s a taster of what’s included.